 Some items to keep in your trunk in the winter include:

-• Jumper cables or jump start box
+- Jumper cables or jump-start box

 9. Wash and Wax Your Car

-Apply a high-end wax or paint sealer to ensure the paint and clearcoat have fresh protection against the salt and other grime on the roads in the winter.
+Once it’s all clean, coat it with a high-end wax or paint sealer to ensure the paint and clearcoat have fresh protection against the salt and other grime on the roads in the winter.

 And don't forget to vacuum out and do a full clean inside the vehicle.